Joint Forward Plan

 Core to our work in mental health is collaboration with people who have lived experience of mental ill-health, to learn how we can best support the needs of our local communities in Bristol, North Somerset and South Gloucestershire.

-Their involvement in projects such as the Community Mental Health Framework has resulted in the recent creation of Mental Health & Integrated Network Teams (MINTs).
+Their involvement in projects such as the Community Mental Health Framework has resulted in the recent creation of Mental Health and Integrated Network Teams (MINTs).
 These teams provide more accessible mental health and wellbeing support at primary care level.

 Our six ambitions for our mental health strategy are: